DannieBGoode/criptomo/_posts/202001/en/2020-01-11-what-is-crypto.md

 **With commissions:**
 - With a debit/credit card, the purchase of cryptocurrencies costs a 3% commission per transaction.

-{% include image_caption.html imageurl = "/images/posts/201806/buy.webp" title = "Crypto PAY" caption = "Cryptocurrency purchase" class = "mid-height" popup = true%}
+{% include image_caption.html imageurl = "/images/posts/201806/buy.webp" title = "Crypto PAY" caption="Cryptocurrency purchase" class = "small-size" popup = true%}

 The conversion ratios applied to BTC purchases are quite adjusted to those offered by other platforms such as Bitstamp or Kraken, so they are a good alternative to the usual exchanges.